samayo/bulletproof/README.md

 ## Configuring

-You need to open the `tinySeoClass.php` and add your details. ex: You can start by putting your site name in
+You need to open the `MainClass.php.php` and add your details. ex: You can start by putting your site name in

 		public $SiteName = ' | Mysite.com';

 And the page, only you want your users to access.

-		$Allowed_Static_Pages = [
+		$Declared_Static_Pages = [
 				'index.php',
 				'category.php',
 				'search.php',